-KIPDA has identified three different phases for the update: the Issues Phase, the Solutions and Alternatives Phase, and the Review and Final Draft Phase.
+KIPDA has identified three different phases for the update: the Issues Phase, the Solutions Phase, and the Community Impact Phase.

 Phase I: The Issues Phase

 KIPDA began with a series of 24 community workshops open to the general public held throughout the five-county KIPDA Metropolitan Planning Area in May 2012 in order to connect with people and the transportation issues they face.
-We are now meeting with other interested parties and continuing to collect comments about transportation issues in the region.
-For the lastest information, please see the News page.
-The survey is available through August 3, 2012; results from the survey as well as all of the comments collected will be included in the Issues Report.
 In addition to meeting with the public and other interested parties, Phase I will include technical analyses, such as a look at congestion, crash data, maintenance plans, transit ridership, current inventories of existing facilities, forecasts of populations and jobs, as well as other analyses.
-The findings from the technical analyses and the comments will be combined and reflected in the Issues Report, anticipated to be ready to in early 2013.
+The findings from the technical analyses and the comments will be combined and reflected in the Issues Report.
 The Issues Report will be the cornerstone document for moving forward with developing goals and objectives as well as solutions in Phase II.

 Once issues are identified, KIPDA will explore possible solutions as well as alternatives to those solutions.
 The development of solutions will be guided with the development of goals, objectives, and performance measures.
 This will involve staying connected with people throughout the region to discuss the range of potential solutions.
 Phase II will produce a Solutions Report.